yaasiin-ayeva/chat-video-call-test-app/README.md

-# chat-video-call-test-app
+# rtc-video-call
-Simple IONIC Audio/Video Call and Chat app using peerJS (WebRTC) to test rtc implementation
+Simple IONIC Audio/Video Call app using peerJS (WebRTC) to test rtc implementation

 # Steps to run this project: